Cancer

 Added sugars and fats are common ingredients in processed foods such as baked goods, candy, cereal, juice and soda.
 Many people may not realize the excess calories these foods have and lack of nutritional value.

-Consuming too much of these types of food can contribute to weight gain and increase risk for obesity.
+Consuming too much of these types of food can contribute to weight gain and increase the risk of obesity.
 Obesity can be a risk factor for breast cancer.
-Learn more about risk factors for breast cancer.

 Before consuming food that is processed or packaged, read the nutrition label and look for fewer ingredients and ingredients you recognize.